llandsmeer/arbor_pycat/README.md

 VERY experimental and full of footguns.
 Likely to break with arbor updates.
 Makes assumptions on the pointer pack that definitely are not true.
-Only one mechanism supported for now (although that should be an easy fix).

 ## Installation